Hyperbolic traveling waves driven by growth: Traveling wave solutions: Proof of Theorems and

 \begin{prop} Let $\lambda_s$ be the smallest (positive) root of the characteristic polynomial \eqref{eq:charac}.
 Then $\overline{\U}(z)=\min \{1, e^{-\lambda_s z}\}$ is a supersolution of (\ref{eqtw}). \end{prop}

 \begin{proof} Let $r(z)=e^{-\lambda_s z}$.
 Then as $r$ is decreasing and $F$ is concave, it is easy to see that $r$ is a supersolution of (\ref{eqtw}).
 On the other hand, the constant function $1$ is clearly a solution of (\ref{eqtw}).
-It is clear that the minimum of two supersolutions is a supersolution. \end{proof}
+We conclude since the minimum of two supersolutions is a supersolution. \end{proof}